Ranked in these QuestionsQuestion Ranking

 Windows, notification, smart corners, windows overlay, connexion windows... you can have those in gnome, but that require compiz and other stuff.

-Despite Cinnamon being on its stable second version it still crashes a lot, ranging from plugins all the way to drivers.
+Despite Cinnamon being on its stable third version it still crashes occasionally, ranging from plugins all the way to drivers.

 Con Few themes